CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 warrants mentioning.
 "Danger, Darkness, Dwarves" is the description, and it pretty much does what it says on the tin.
-You play as a dwarf on a space mining rig, sent down in a crude "drop pod" to serve your corporate overlord's mining interest, regardless of risk to your own life and limb.
-However, what makes this game such a gem is how much it leans in to this otherwise depressing setting:
+You play as a dwarf on a space mining rig, sent down in a crude "drop pod" to serve your corporate overlord's mining interests, regardless of risk to your own life and limb.
+However, what makes this game such a gem is how much it leans in to this otherwise depressing
-You're grumpy mining dwarves!
-In space!
-Every line is voiced exactly as I imagine a grumpy dwarf on a mining rig would sound, including the management guy who radios you your mission objectives and alerts you when a swarm of bugs is on your way.
-Everything is themed around fantasy dwarf stereotypes, but make it space mining, and it makes for great entertainment; the beers at the corporate bar is what give you your buffs before each mission, for example!
+setting: You're grumpy mining dwarves! _In space!_ Every line is voiced exactly as I imagine a grumpy dwarf on a mining rig would sound, including the management person who begrudgingly radios you your mission objectives and alerts you when a swarm of bugs is on your way.
+Everything is themed around "fantasy dwarf stereotypes, but make it space mining", and it makes for great entertainment; the beers at the corporate bar is what give you your buffs before each mission, for example!
 It's great! ^^

-DRG can be played solo, although thanks to a very well-implemented ping system (and the community being friendly in general) I have joined random missions and had strangers join my missions, and had a blast each time.
+DRG can be played solo, although thanks to a very well-implemented ping system (and the community being friendly in general) I have both joined random missions and had strangers join my missions, and had a blast each time.
 There is also voice chat, if you like that.
 By default the team size is 4, one for each class (or a different sub-arrangement if you wish), although I hear that can be adjusted with mods (which I assume then have to be installed for all players who want to join).

 **Rock and Stone!**